suryakumarigoluguri/edyst-s19-choose-a-pokemon/frontend/README.md

-This folder contains only one file i.e.,.index.html this file is to display three pokemon images
+This folder contains only 2 files index.html-->this file is to display three pokemon images using app.css file

+static-->app.css-->this file
+to display pokemon images using grids